ericmjl/essays-on-data-science/docs/machine-learning/computational-bayesian-stats.md

     A "realization" of a random variable is nothing more than generating a random number
     whose probability of being generated
-    is proportional to the random variable's probability distribution.
+    is defined by the random variable's probability density function.

 Because the generation of realizations of a random variable is equivalent to sampling from a probability distribution,